scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ## Values injection

-You can ask to the backaned to inject values into the container beign launched by the task.
+You can ask the backend to inject values into the container being launched by the task.
 You can inject:

 - **Secrets**